Deciphering dynamics of recent COVID-19 outbreak in India: An age-structured modeling: Introduction

 The changes in social mixing patterns among people of various age groups and age distribution affect the prevalence of each age group.
 The child age-group individuals are subject to make more unnecessary social contacts than adults due to their unawareness \cite{mos2008} and hence, children may pay more contribution to disease transmission than adults \cite{cau2008, eam2012}.
 In the early stage of COVID-19 in India, $75\%$ of confirmed cases belong to the actively working population between the age group of 21 to 60 years \cite{moh2020}.
 The primary reason for this is that the maximum number of persons in those age groups travel internationally for their jobs and businesses.
 They were also working in essential services during the lockdown period in India.
 Therefore, the number of cases or prevalence of the disease depends strongly on the role of different age groups and the mixing patterns.
 Other age distributions could show significantly different epidemic shapes and the overall impact on the transmission dynamics of infectious diseases.
 School closures are considered an essential intervention for an epidemic due to the higher rate of unnecessary social contact in children.
 Thus, the impact of school closure depends on children's contribution to disease transmission.
 The early cases of SARS-CoV-2 in Wuhan, China, were concentrated in adults over 40 years of age due to skewed age distribution in China.
 The assortative mixing patterns between adults could have condensed infection transmission to children in China's very early stages of the COVID-19 outbreak.
 In many countries (outside China), COVID-19 outbreaks may have been initiated by working-age travelers entering the country \cite{ sal2010} producing a similar excess of adults in the early phases of local epidemics.
 In both cases, the school closures that happened potentially further declined the transmission among children, but to what degree is unclear.

-The heterogeneity of the infected individuals and cruelty according to their age groups, especially for children and older people, encouraged the interest of several researchers \cite{cao2020,pre2020,raj2020,jos2020}.
-Some studies have exposed that the cruelty of infectious diseases increases with the age and morbidity of hospitalized patients \cite{kel2020,zho2020,ver2020}.
-Wu et al. \cite{jos2020} have estimated that the global symptomatic case fatality risk of Coronavirus in Wuhan was $1.4\%$, which is significantly lower than the corresponding crude confirmed case fatality risk of $4.5\%.$ Their findings also suggest that the risk of showing symptoms rises by $4\%$ per year in adults who have age groups between $30$ and $60$ years.
+The heterogeneity of the infected individuals and severity according to their age groups, especially for children and older people, encouraged the interest of several researchers \cite{cao2020,pre2020,baj2021,jos2020}.
+Some studies have exposed that the severity of infectious diseases increases with the age and morbidity of hospitalized patients \cite{kel2020,zho2020,ver2020}.
+Wu et al. \cite{jos2020} have estimated that the global symptomatic case fatality risk of Coronavirus in Wuhan was $1.4\%$, which is significantly lower than the corresponding crude confirmed case fatality risk of $4.5\%.$ Their findings also suggest that the risk of showing symptoms rises by $4\%$ per year in adults who have age groups between $30$ and $60$ years \cite{jos2020}.
 Davies et al. \cite{dav2020} considered an age-structured mathematical model to examine the epidemic data of COVID-19 from China, Italy, Japan, Singapore, Canada, and South Korea.
 Their study recommends that there is a robust connection between the age of an individual and the probability of showing symptoms.
-Since asymptomatic individuals can also be infectious, a higher possibility of showing symptoms does not indeed have greater infectiousness.

 The study of Zou et al. \cite{zou2020} has shown that the viral load in the asymptomatic cases was very similar to that in the symptomatic cases in many situations.
 Jones et al. \cite{jon2020} established that viral loads in infected children with age group $0-15$ years do not fluctuate significantly from those of older age people.
 However, older age people are more likely to develop symptoms due to their immunity.